cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 --- abstract

-Digital Twin technology has been seen as a rapid adoption technology in Industry 4.0.
+Digital Twin technology has seen rapid adoption in Industry 4.0.
 The application of Digital Twin technology in the networking field is meant to develop various rich network applications, realize efficient and cost-effective data-driven network management, and accelerate network innovation.

 This document presents an overview of the concepts of Network Digital Twin, provides the basic definitions and a reference architecture, lists a set of